-1. Peloponnese Region (Greece) - leader
+1. Region of Peloponnese (Greece) - lead partner

-2. Region of Murcia (Spain)
+4. Region of Murcia (Spain)

-4. Apulia Region (Italy)
+5. Puglia Region (Italy)

 6. Department of Herault (France)

-9. SENECA Foundation (Spain)
+10. SENECA Foundation (Spain)

-13. University of Patras (Greece)
+11. University of Patras (Greece)

-14. Park Dinarides (Montenegro)
+13. Park Dinarides (Montenegro)

-The project, scheduled for 4 years, began on February 1, 2018 and will end on January 31, 2022.
+The project, scheduled for 4 years, began on February 1st, 2018 and will end on January 31st, 2022.

-Role of the AIFM
+Role of AIFM